open-quantum-safe/profiling/README.md

 - allow to also collect/document performance numbers of classic crypto to permit comparison with PQC algorithms
 - can be visualized by suitable Chart.js code: see [visualization folder](https://github.com/open-quantum-safe/speed/tree/master/visualization).

-Wrapper scripts are created to facilitate automatically running these tests on different cloud infrastructures and storing the resulting JSON output.
+Wrapper scripts are created to facilitate automatically running these tests on different cloud infrastructures and storing the resulting JSON output as well as the wrapping HTML and JavaScript code.